Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

 Next we look at the commutativity diagram.

-The vertical arrows take basis elements to basis elements, and the horizontal arrows take basis elements to sums of basis elements, up to signs in both cases.
+The right vertical arrow take basis elements to basis elements with no sign.
+The left vertical arrow takes basis elements to basis elements times a Koszul sign.
+The horizontal arrows take basis elements to sums of basis elements, up to signs in both cases.
 Thus again both compositions agree with the standard procedure map.
 Of course all these commutativities could be verified using the formula for $EZ$.
 But our point is that general results can be used to prove equality of various maps without knowing formulas.\\